International Mathematical Olympiad selection process: Colombia

 In Colombia the selection and preparation of students for math competitions is organized by Olimpiadas Colombianas de Matemáticas.
+Students are split into levels based on their age and grade, splitting them into Primer Nivel(Grades 6-7), Nivel Intermedio(Grades 8-9) and Nivel Superior(Grades 10-11).
 The process begins with the regional competitions which are held in October and November.
 The best students of these competitions are invited to the January Training Session.
 In early March the National Competition or Olimpiada Colombiana de Matemáticas begins.
-It consists of a sequence of four examinations: the classificatoria, the selectiva, the semifinal and the ronda final.
+It consists of a sequence of four examinations: the clasificatoria, the selectiva, the semifinal(now the final for Primer Nivel students) and the ronda final.
 The latter contains a (prior) training session and then two days of IMO-style papers.

 Every Colombian high school student can take part in the first "classifying" examination but afterwards students are invited to compete according to their results on the previous examination.
 The three best students of the three different high school levels of the final round examination are the winners of the Colombian Math Olympiad.
 Although in principle students of the lower levels may be selected to go to the IMO, it generally takes many years before they can compete with students of the highest level or nivel superior.
 After the National Competition the twenty best students of each level are invited to the June Training Session where students undergo the IMO selection process.